The Poincare Duality in Quantization of the Norm of Differential Forms: Introduction

-This report provides an alternative method to study some formal properties of the Hodge Decomposition.
-Our approach is rather based on the linear independence of canonical differential forms instead of be based on the use of positive norm.
-In this process, Poincar\'{e} duality\cite{Hatcher:2002,Bott:1982} plays a remarkable role, mainly in the decomposition of the norm including a sum of discrete terms based on the integral of cohomology representative forms.
-This allows that the norm value is the sum of some discrete stepwise values.
-This type of discontinuity is named the quantization of the norm and each cohomology class contributes with one quantum.
+This paper provides an alternative method to study the formal properties of the Hodge Decomposition.
+Our approach is based on the linear independence of canonical differential forms instead of being based on the use of the positive norm.
+In this process, \poincare duality\cite{Hatcher:2002,Bott:1982} plays a remarkable role, mainly in the decomposition of the norm including a sum of discrete terms based on the integral of cohomology representative forms.
+The norm value becomes the sum of some discrete values, as a quantization, where each cohomology class contributes with one discrete value.

-Both Poincar\'{e} and Hodge duality are some type of \emph{complement} relationship in relation to the unit or volume form, that implies that all the forms are quadratic integrable.
+\poincare and Hodge duality are some type of \emph{complement} relationship to complete the unit or volume form; that requires that all the forms are quadratically integrable.
 However, beyond that resemblance, both dualities are applied to different theoretical objects.
-But there is a closed relationship between both types when are involved in homological classes.
-Self \poincare duals cohomologies in $4k$ manifold emerge naturally as relevant solutions.

-Remarkably is the result that is achieved when this property of the quantized norm of differential forms is translated to Physical Theories.
-In the case of Electromagnetism in no simple connected manifolds, the Electromagnetic Action in Laplancian formalism becomes quantized such as to each cohomology class is associated one action quantum.
-Although the Wormholes approaches are also based in Topology, the approach of this paper is founded on Topology concepts used abstractly as mathematical models, no assumption is included about how the space-time is.
-However the described picture has in common with wormholes theories the concept of field without elementary particles\cite{Misner:1957}.
-But this contribution provided the concept of charges has manifold properties that are collective properties of the set of cohomologies.
-The study of the properties of such set is open, it have been started only with the simple value of Betti number $\beta_{m}=2$.
+This property of the quantized norm of differential forms is applied to physical theories.
+In the case of Electromagnetism in no simple connected manifolds, the Electromagnetic Action becomes quantized such as each cohomology class provides one discrete action value or quantum.

+Although the Wormholes approaches\cite{Misner:1957} are also based in Topology, the approach of this paper uses the concepts abstractly, neither assumption is included about how the space-time is nor what it is its metric.
+However, the described picture has in common with Wormholes theories the concept of field without needing elementary particles\cite{Misner:1957}.
+That is the Field as a property of the space-time.